-- (1) Any party to proceedings before the Tribunal may appear personally or by the party's barrister, solicitor, or agent. - (2) The Tribunal may appoint a barrister or solicitor to appear and be heard in proceedings as counsel assisting the Tribunal. - (3) The decision of the majority of members shall be the decision of the Tribunal. - (4) Every decision of the Tribunal shall be in writing and shall state the reasons for the decision. - (5) Except as otherwise provided in this Part, the Tribunal shall determine its own procedure.
+- (1) Any party to proceedings before the Tribunal may appear personally or by the party's barrister, solicitor, or agent. - (2) The Tribunal may appoint a barrister or solicitor to appear and be heard in proceedings as counsel assisting the Tribunal. - (3) The decision of the majority of members shall be the decision of the Tribunal. - (3A) If the members are equally divided in opinion, the decision of the chairperson is the decision of the Tribunal.